Azure/azure-sdk-for-java/sdk/schemaregistry/azure-data-schemaregistry-apacheavro/README.md

-# Azure Schema Registry Avro Serializer/Deserializer client library for Java
+# Azure Schema Registry Apache Avro Serializer client library for Java

-Azure Schema Registry Avro is a serializer/deserializer library for Avro data format that is integrated with Azure Schema Registry hosted in Azure Event Hubs, providing schema storage, versioning, and management.
+Azure Schema Registry Apache Avro is a serializer and deserializer library for Avro data format that is integrated with Azure Schema Registry hosted in Azure Event Hubs, providing schema storage, versioning, and management.
 This package provides an Avro serializer capable of serializing and deserializing payloads containing Schema Registry schema identifiers and Avro-encoded data.
 This library uses [Apache Avro][apache_avro] implementation for Avro serialization and deserialization.